mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 This post is a very basic guide on how to set up Arch Linux on a portable SSD, which I think feels less like a manual and more like my personal notes.

-This is intentional: while nothing in this guide is unique (everything can be found in the Arch Wiki, in forums or in other blogs), I felt that it was worth summarising my personal experience in a single place, hopefully with the intent of it being useful to someone else outside of myself.
+This is intentional: while nothing in this guide is unique (everything can be found in the Arch Wiki, in forums or in other blogs), I felt that it was worth it gathering some of my personal experience in a single place, hopefully with the intent of it being useful to someone else besides myself.

-I suspect that after installing Linux (and Arch in particual) an infinite number of times, I grew a bit desensitized to how tricky and error-prone the process can be, especially for newcomers and people who are not accustomed to system administration and troubleshooting.
-This is hopefully a good starting point for anyone who wants to try out Arch Linux, and maybe also get a cool portable system out of it.
+I suspect that after installing Linux (and Arch in particual) an infinite number of times, I grew a bit desensitised to how tricky and error-prone the process can be, especially for newcomers and people who are not accustomed to system administration and troubleshooting.
+Hopefully, the knowledge written in this article will be a good starting point for anyone who wants to try out Arch Linux, and maybe also get a cool portable system out of it.

 Thanks a lot for reading, and as always feel free to contact me if you find anything incorrect, imprecise or hard to understand.